viezel/TiSocial.Framework/README.md

 * *image* - a local/remote path to an image you want to share
 * *removeIcons* - customise the dialog by removing unwanted icons.
 * *emailIsHTML* - Optional boolean flag that tells if email content should be in html format.
+* *subject* - a subject to be used when sharing through email

 The second optional argument is an array with objects.
 Use this to create custom UIActivities.
 The posibilties are almost endless. have a look at: *http://uiactivities.com* for inspiration.